dgaydukov/cert-aws/sa/files/sa.md

     `${version} ${account-id} ${interface-id} ${srcaddr} ${dstaddr} ${srcport} ${dstport} ${protocol} ${packets} ${bytes} ${start} ${end} ${action} ${log-status}`
     `2 123456789010 eni-1235b8ca123456789 172.31.16.139 172.31.16.21 20641 22 6 20 4249 1418530010 1418530070 ACCEPT OK` (SSH traffic (destination port 22, TCP protocol) to network interface eni-1235b8ca123456789 in account 123456789010 was allowed)
     protocol - number from [IANA protocol number](https://www.iana.org/assignments/protocol-numbers/protocol-numbers.xhtml), in our case 6 - TCP.
 You can use either default format or create your custom.
-    As you see there is no actual payload, only fact that somebody try to send some tcp/udp message to someone.
+    As you see there is no actual payload, only fact that somebody try to send some tcp/udp message to your vpc & response from your vpc.
 If you want actual payload you should use Traffic Mirroring.
     So use it to troubleshoot connectivity and security issues, make sure that the network access rules are working as expected
     You can set destination as either s3 or CloudWatch Logs Since SG stateful & NACL stateless, if your SG has inbound rule for 22 but has no outbound for 22, you will have 2 log entries with ACCEPT OK.